-The Home Energy Score is only available in areas served by DOE's official Home Energy Score Partners.View the current list of Partners offering the Home Energy Score to see who you can contact in your area.
+The Home Energy Score is only available in areas served by DOE's official Home Energy Score Partners.To find which Partners offer the Home Energy Score in your area, visit our Partner Map.
 If there is no Partner in your area, ask your local utility or state energy office when the Home Energy Score will be available in your area.
 You may also be able to find an Assessor in your area who is working under one of DOE's national Partners, either as a home inspector or BPI certified home auditor.

 Scoring a 10 means the home ranks among the ten percent of U.S. homes expected to use the least amount of energy after accounting for local climate.
 However, most high-scoring homes still have room to improve, whether that means efficiency upgrades or maintaining equipment.
 Utilize the recommendations offered along with the Score to see about other cost-effective measures that make sense for your home.
 Find out more on our Methodology Page or by reading our Methodology Paper.